Novera-123/Handwritten-Digit-Recognition-Model/README.md

 # Application and Future Scope

--This model can be integrated into various applications like digital document analysis, automated form processing, etc.
+- This model can be integrated into various applications like digital document analysis, automated form processing, etc.
 - Future enhancements could include experimenting with different neural network architectures or more complex datasets.